 Where do I begin?

 The first question to ask yourself is, are you looking at getting to vinyl/records full time or are you simply testing the waters.
-If you know this is going to be lifelong obsession then we suggest looking at a more 'serious' turntable like the Rega Planar 1 or Pro-Ject Debut Essential.
+If you know this is going to be a lifelong obsession then we suggest looking at a more 'serious' turntable like the Pro-Ject Debut Essential or Technics SL1200.

 If you are looking to test the waters then we suggest looking at something more affordable like the Audio Technica LP60 or Denon DP29F - in addition to being reliable and providing great value for money they are also very simple to use and setup.

 Click Hereto check out our collection of turntables.

 Will these turntables work on my existing stereo system/home theater?

 All turntables require something called a phono stage or pre-amplifier.
 Enthusiast grade turntables like the Audio Technica LP60 or Denon DP29F have a built in phono stage/pre-amplifier which means they can plug in directly into your system at home.